 These differences between Gull and Chisik islands in the survival of murres and kittiwakes may result from differential costs of breeding in food-rich versus food-poor environments.
 For example, kittiwakes at Chisik Island almost always fail prior to egg hatching (producing on average only 0.02 chicks/pair), and most birds invest little in reproduction after incubation.
-Annual adult survival is quite high (94%) and similar to that observed in other failing colonies in Alaska (Fig. 1).
-In contrast, kittiwakes at Gull are highly productive (averaging 0.46 chicks/pair over 15 years of study), but this investment apparently takes a toll on breeding adults because survival is only about 77% per annum (similar to productive Atlantic colonies).
+Annual adult survival is quite high (93%) and similar to that observed in other failing colonies in Alaska (Fig. 1).
+In contrast, kittiwakes at Gull are highly productive (averaging 0.46 chicks/pair over 15 years of study), but this investment apparently takes a toll on breeding adults because survival is only about 82% per annum (similar to productive Atlantic colonies).
 The situation for murres is quite different.
 Murres maintain high productivity at both Gull (0.71 chicks/pair) and Chisik (0.51 chicks/pair) islands (Table 3), but birds at Chisik must work harder to maintain this level of productivity (e.g., >50% longer foraging trips).
-This extra effort has some apparent cost, since adult murre survival at Chisik (85%) is lower than at Gull (91%).
+This extra effort has some apparent cost, since adult murre survival at Chisik (92%) is lower than at Gull (96%).
 These survival rates are similar to those observed elsewhere (Fig. 2), with lower values found at declining colonies (e.g., Karlso) and higher values found at increasing colonies (e.g., Isle of May).

 With independent measures of survival rates, productivity and population trends (Table 3), we can also draw some conclusions about recruitment and immigration.
 The rate of survival of juveniles to breeding age is generally much lower than annual adult survival, and for both Common Murres (Hudson 1985, Harris and Wanless 1988) and Black-legged Kittiwakes (Baird 1994) is likely to be no more than about 40% (Table 3).
-The rates at which murre and kittiwake populations are declining at Chisik Island (7-9% per annum) can be explained almost entirely by adult mortality.
-Even with optimistic rates of juvenile survival (above), however, and assuming that all fledglings return to their natal colonies to breed, the observed population trends suggest that some emigration (2-3%) from Chisik must also occur (Table 3).
-The rates at which populations have increased at Gull Island (2-9%) cannot be explained solely by recruitment of juveniles from Gull, and must therefore also result from substantial immigration rates (4-16% p.a.) of adults from elsewhere.
+The rates at which murre and kittiwake populations are declining at Chisik Island (4-9% per annum) can be explained almost entirely by adult mortality.
+Even with optimistic rates of juvenile survival (above), however, and assuming that all fledglings return to their natal colonies to breed, the observed population trends suggest that some immigration/emmigration also occurs at Chisik (Table 3).
+The rates at which populations have increased at Gull Island (8-9%) cannot be explained solely by recruitment of juveniles from Gull, and must therefore also result from substantial immigration rates (6-18% p.a.) of adults from elsewhere.

-Discussion and Conclusions: Results are preliminary and will change after addition of data from subsequent years of study.
-If the parameter estimates made from 2 years of re-sighting hold up over several years of study, however, we may conclude that:
+Discussion and Conclusions: Results are preliminary and will change after addition of data from the final year of resighting (2001) funded by the EVOSTC.
+If the parameter estimates made so far hold up, however, we may conclude that: